GARDENING AND COMPOSTING

 STEP 4.
 TELL US ABOUT YOUR RESTAURANT

 We would love to know about your worm farm or compost restaurant campaign.
-Send us an email with some photos or a copy of your menu or even your classroom presentation!
+Send us some photos or a copy of your menu or even your classroom presentation!
 You can use the submission form below!

 EXTRA RESOURCES AND ACTIVITIES

 To help with food waste and feeding your garden, why not implement a compost bin or worm farm at your school?